learn-co-curriculum/dsc-looping-over-lists/README.md

     print('I love ' + ice_cream_flavor + ' ice cream!!')
 ```

-    I love Mint Chocolate Chip ice cream!!
-    I love Coffee ice cream!!
-    I love Cookie Dough ice cream!!
-    I love Fudge Mint Brownie ice cream!!
-    I love Vanilla Bean ice cream!!

 ## Summary

-In this lesson, we learned how to use loops to iterate through a collection of elements.
+In this lesson, we learned how to use loops to iterate through a list of elements.
 We started with iterating through a list of numbers, and performed the same operation on each number.
 Then we saw how we can loop through the numbers and have each number be used to access a successive element from a separate list, like `countries`.
 We then saw that to ensure our list of numbers matched the indices of our other list, we had to use the expression, `for element in list(range(0, len(list)))`.
 Finally, we introduced a naming convention that is commonly used when naming the variable for our loops when iterating over a collection that is a list of common elements (i.e. `ice_cream_flavor` for a list of `ice_cream_flavors`).